How do I change my investment options?

 That will depend on your individual circumstances.
 The NGS Super Default Cover package is designed to provide you with a basic level of protection that changes automatically throughout your stages of life.

 Not sure by how much?
-Speak to one of our NGS Financial Planners or call our Customer Service Team on 1300 133 177.
+Speak to one of our NGS Financial Planners or call our Helpline on 1300 133 177.

 Can I change my insurance cover?